How to Become a Locksmith

 Locksmith Career Progression:

 Locksmiths earn on average from £18,000- £30,000 but many Locksmiths earn much more than that with time and dedication.
+Becoming a Locksmith and trading successfully is down to the drive and commitment of the individual.
+With time, quality and experience becoming a Locksmith can be very profitable.

 Why train with Keytek® Locksmiths

-At the Keytek® Locksmith Training Academy we are able to offer high quality training with industry experts in our state of the art training facility.
 We offer an official Locksmith qualification course (found here), the first Locksmith qualification in the UK as well as official level 4 Locksmith accreditations.
 Our trainees benefit from their own doors and set of tools and equipment on all of our courses and one to one training.
 Trainees are monitored and assessed throughout the duration of the course and upon successful completion our trainees may be offered to subcontract with Keytek®.

 The Keytek® Locksmith Training Academy has state of the art training facilities with fully experienced Locksmiths.
 We offer;